The Cry of the Heart: Recording and content

 Three songs on the project are covers that were first released as singles by country performers.
 "A Million and One" was first made commercially successful by Billy Walker while "All the Time" was made a country hit twice.
 It was first made a top 20 country single by Kitty Wells and later a number one country song by Jack Greene.
 "Heart, We Did All That We Could" was first released as a single by Jean Shepard that reached the top 20 of the Billboard country chart.
 Smith also covered "Jesus Take a Hold", which was originally composed and recorded by Merle Haggard.
 The gospel song about "the state of the world" was cut by Haggard for his studio album Hag.
 Smith had first recorded the song for her 1971 studio album Where Is My Castle.
-She to chose re-record it because "it’s just as relevant today as it was back then, if not more so".
+She chose to re-record it because "it’s just as relevant today as it was back then, if not more so".